|

 and Connected Packaging

-One of the most significant trends driving the future growth of the Indian pharmaceutical packaging market is the adoption of smart and connected packaging solutions.
+One of the most significant trends driving the future growth of the pharmaceutical packaging market in India is the adoption of smart and connected packaging solutions.
 With the growing focus on enhancing drug safety, patient adherence, and supply chain transparency, pharmaceutical companies are increasingly integrating digital technologies into their packaging designs.
-Smart packaging incorporates technologies such as Radio Frequency Identification (RFID), Near-Field Communication (NFC), and QR codes, enabling packaging to track and communicate data in real-time.
+Smart packaging incorporates technologies such as Radio Frequency Identification (RFID), Near-Field Communication (NFC), and QR codes, enabling it to track and communicate data in real time.

 Smart packaging plays a crucial role in ensuring product traceability, combating counterfeiting, and enhancing overall supply chain efficiency.
 This is particularly critical in India, where an estimated 12% to 25% of all supplied pharmaceuticals are believed to be fake.
 Globally, the World Health Organization (WHO) reports that 50% of medicines sold online are counterfeit.
 To address this, India mandated in August 2023 that its top 300 pharmaceutical brands must include QR codes on their packaging for authentication.

-However, this system has faced challenges, as counterfeiters have been able to replicate the static QR codes, undermining the system's integrity.
-This has pushed the industry to explore more secure technologies like NFC, which allows for secure data transfer via a simple tap of a smartphone and is harder to copy than a static barcode.
+However, this system has faced challenges, as counterfeiters have replicated the static QR codes, undermining its integrity.
+This has pushed the industry to explore more secure technologies, such as NFC, which enables secure data transfer with a simple smartphone tap and is harder to copy than a static barcode.
 These technologies help pharmaceutical companies meet regulatory requirements for serialization, such as the Drug Supply Chain Security Act (DSCSA) in the U.S. and similar mandates in Europe.

 Additionally, smart packaging can enhance patient engagement by providing information about medication usage, dosage reminders, and authentication details directly to a patient's smartphone.
-Some smart packages even include features that allow patients to initiate a virtual consultation by scanning a code.
+Some smart packages even include features that let patients start a virtual consultation by scanning a code.

 Sustainability and